Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 • Guide toward: Cloud-based remote tools, legitimate software abuse, fileless attacks

-• Guide toward: GDPR, state privacy laws, breach notification requirements, cybersecurity frameworks
+• Guide toward: NIST Cybersecurity Framework, state privacy laws, breach notification requirements, cybersecurity frameworks

-4. “What would client data storage and sharing look like in modern marketing agencies?”
+4. “What would proprietary technical data storage and sharing look like in modern defense contractors?”

 • Guide toward: Cloud storage, collaboration platforms, mobile access, API integrations